Pol-InSAR/pysarpro/doc/source/user_guide/getting_help.rst

 ----------------

-The :ref:`examples_gallery` gallery provides graphical examples and code snippets of typical image processing tasks.
+The :ref:`examples_gallery` gallery provides graphical examples and code snippets of typical SAR processing tasks.
 There, you may find an example that is close to your use case.

 Feel free to suggest new gallery examples on our `developer forum